balanceiskey/balanceiskey.github.io/_posts/2015-05-25-paternity-leave.md

 > “…low-income families don’t have the option for one parent to stay home from work, or for either parent to take unpaid leave.
 Paying for adequate childcare is also more of a challenge.
 Since having parents at home is an important ingredient in a child’s success in school and life, the discrepancy between paid leave for lower- and higher-income families will only exacerbate growing inequality,” — [Forbes contributor Ana Swanson](http://www.forbes.com/sites/anaswanson/2015/01/30/why-paternity-leave-is-just-for-the-rich/).

-This is something all American companies should strive to provide for their employees.
+This is something all companies should strive to provide for their employees.
 It will improve fathers.
 It will improve fatherhood.
 It will improve the lives of their partners and children.
 And it will thus improve life as an employee.
 Happy and productive are stitched together.

+*Special thanks to [Alan Boyce](https://www.twitter.com/aboyce) and [Megan Malladi](https://twitter.com/megeth124) for reading drafts and providing great feedback during the course of writing this piece.*

 [^1]:	via Real Simple (I took my domestication seriously. / They have fantastic recipes.)